brainfinance/StackdriverLogging/README.md

 ## Stackdriver logging agent + fluentd config
 You should preferably run the agent using the standard output destination `StackdriverLogHandler.Destination.stdout` which will get you up and running automatically under certain gcp environments such as Cloud Run.

-If you prefer logging to a file, you can use a file destination `StackdriverLogHandler.Destination.stdout` in combination with the Stackdriver logging agent https://cloud.google.com/logging/docs/agent/installation and a matching json format google-fluentd config (/etc/google-fluentd/config.d/example.conf) to automatically send your JSON logs to Stackdriver for you.
+If you prefer logging to a file, you can use a file destination `StackdriverLogHandler.Destination.file` in combination with the Stackdriver logging agent https://cloud.google.com/logging/docs/agent/installation and a matching json format google-fluentd config (/etc/google-fluentd/config.d/example.conf) to automatically send your JSON logs to Stackdriver for you.

 Here's an example google-fluentd conf file that monitors a json based logfile and send new log entries to Stackdriver: